Chapter 6 Om

 “The more violence thou dost unto thyself, the more thou shall profit.”
 (Kempis, 1418)

+This Christian Thomas Kempis was committing punishment unto the self to avoid becoming a slave to emotion, but in the process, was Kempis turning into a slave of reason?
+My teacher did not want us to become slaves to our emotions.
 I was told that allowing emotions to take control is the highway to Hell, where the Devil sends desires to lead us away from God.
-Teaching people to control their behavior seems rational if you want a society full of laws.
-They do not want you to become a slave of emotion.
-Apollo also personifies structure for rational, organized people.
+Teaching people to control their behavior seems rational if you want a society with a strong legal framework.
+Apollo also represents structure for rational and organized individuals.

 Of course, there are reasons for having proper procedures when building stuff and for having the discipline to follow these procedures.
 Still, we have too many organizations trying to impose structure on us.
 Schools, religions, governments, and businesses want us to conform to their idea of structure.
-Civilization puts demands on people to fit in, and people push themselves into lifestyles that are different from the way people once lived.
+Civilization imposes demands on people to conform, and individuals often push themselves into lifestyles that differ from the way people once lived.

-We can also adopt structure to our activity, and the discipline to follow this structure can give us new abilities.
+We can also adopt a structure to our activity, and the discipline to follow this structure can give us new abilities.
 For example, soldiers train their minds and bodies to become tuned machines.
 I assume that reinforcing one ability suppresses another part of yourself.
 An athletic person has the discipline to conquer their body, training it to become a new image.
 A successful athlete might equate the athletic self with the true self.
-Take the illusion of a true self further, visualizing an enlightened person sitting in the East with a halo of the Rising Sun shining behind its head.
-Plato thought mastering emotion returned us to our divine self.
+Take the illusion of a true self further by visualizing an enlightened person sitting in the East, with a halo of the Rising Sun shining behind their head.
+Plato believed that mastering emotions returned us to our divine selves.

 “And if a person lived a good life throughout the due course of his time, he would at the end return to his dwelling place in his companion star, to live a life of happiness that agreed with his character.”
 (Timaeus 42b)

 Apollo becomes civilization’s strongest ally whenever the domesticated suppress any desires that will not fit the civilized way of life.
-Workers ignore the need for freedom to become part of the machine.
+Workers often overlook the need for freedom in order to become part of the machine.
 Eventually, one learns to keep the beast locked up and accept frustration.
 In modern competitive civilization, the regulated person will be more prosperous, but do we not need society to be so pushy?
 Under different circumstances, the Devils of passion could be friends.

 Instead of being friends, civilization breaks people during the domesticating process, turning the wild beast into a domestic sheep, using punishment, the removal of privileges, threats, psychology, persuasion, torture, rewards, or any number of methods.
 They want to make you civilized, and to resist openly would provoke them to use more efficient domestication techniques.
 A few decades ago, discipline was implemented through punishment.
 Then, schools adopted sneakier methods to control us.
-Now, educators try to make students feel as if they need equity and inclusion to feel secure.
-The educators give the students an endless series of surveys, which are used to claim that the students need more training.
+Now, educators strive to make students feel that they need equity and inclusion to feel secure.
+Educators administer an endless series of surveys, which are used to claim that students require additional training.
 By the time you read this, they might no longer use the words equity or inclusion.
 They will have new words for you to worry about.

 You might think all people are created equal, yet authority figures put themselves on a pedestal above everyone else.
 In the past, a king embodied law and order.
-In other cultures, a high priest symbolized authority.
-In our culture, the police get privileges the rest of us do not get.
-For instance, an officer accused of a crime gets a paid vacation until a grand jury lets the officer go free.
-In contrast, citizens get locked up while forced to go through more court proceedings (Packman, 2011).
-The law should treat everyone equally.
+In other cultures, a high priest symbolized authority and power.
+In our culture, the police get privileges that the rest of us do not get.
+For instance, an officer accused of a crime receives a paid vacation until a grand jury clears the officer of wrongdoing.
+In contrast, citizens are often locked up while being forced to undergo additional court proceedings (Packman, 2011).

 The uniform lets police feel separate from everyone else, and they treat us as if we were the enemy.
 Police will blame a suspect’s lack of responsibility for an encounter gone bad.
 However, thanks to video cameras, the public now sees how the police do not always tell the truth.
 Everyone suffers from occasional bad reasoning; even good people do evil when given too much authority.
 Tell someone that people are dangerous, give them a gun, surround them with people who support this paranoia, and then do not be surprised when the men in blue see you as the enemy.

 The organization Campaign Zero suggested a limited use of the police force (Rao, 2015).
 Should we vote for representatives willing to try such alternatives?
 Social activists talk about defunding the police, and they feel glee while rioters burn stuff downtown.
 These same people are not enthusiastic about reducing security in their neighborhoods.
 Defunding the police will not prevent wealthy people from rehiring security under a different name.
-I am in favor of defunding the police, but not right away.
-People in cities would find themselves in danger without the police, and these people have the right to have security.
-Though people need to learn how to stop depending on institutions, I am not trying to force society to change.
+I am in favor of eliminating the police, but not right away.
+People in cities would find themselves in danger without the police, and these individuals have the right to feel secure.
+Though people need to learn how to stop depending on institutions, I don’t want people to suffer.
 Instead, try living alternatives; if they work, we should invite others to do the same.
-Some of you might wonder how they would protect their stuff without the police.
+Some of you might wonder how people would protect their stuff without the police.
 Why do you have so much stuff that someone would want to steal from you?
 No one needs to own more than they can carry.

 Section 3: Matrix and the Babe